gusgkr0117/gusgkr0117.github.io/_posts/2021-01-31-Montgomery-Multiplication.md

         S[i] ← T[i + r]
     end for

-    if S ≥ N then
+    if S ≥ p then
-        return S − N
+        return S − p
     else
         return S
     end if